Table of Contents

 For newcomers, 17.1.0 is a good place to start because it contains all of the most recent features released by the developers.
-It is strongly advised to develop your app in the LTS version for production because it will receive all security and maintenance updates for an extended period of time.
+It is strongly advised to develop your app in the LTS version for production because it will receive all security and maintenance updates for an extended period.

 Install Node.js LTS version